 University of Toronto Resources, Documents, and Processes

-As of August 30th, 2021, faculty engaged in international partnerships are asked to fill out a Research Partnership Security Checklist.
+As of August 30th, 2021, faculty engaged in international partnerships are asked to complete a Research Partnership Security Information Document.
 This process is in alignment with a heightened focus on research security by the Government of Canada and responds to recommendations made by the Government of Canada – Universities Working Group (see above).

-Before completing the checklist, individuals are asked to review Engaging in International Research Partnerships: Principles and Approaches for more information and guidance on international partnerships and associated risks.
+Before completing the information document, individuals are asked to review Engaging in International Research Partnerships: Principles and Approaches for more information and guidance on international partnerships and associated risks.

 Knowing your Partner